NeTEx

 • ServiceFrame_BE_v2.1_20250820.xml – Line and service information for Bern

 NeTEx uses a modular XML schema based on Transmodel.
-It defines abstract data models for different areas of public transport, e.g. stops, lines, timetables, tariffs and operating data.
-The most important elements of the NeTEx XML are the frames.
-Each frame contains technical information for forming a means of transport.
+It defines abstract data models for different areas of public transport, such as stops, lines, timetables, tariffs and operating data.
+The most important elements of NeTEx XML are the frames.
+Each frame contains technical information for creating a means of transport.

 Below is a brief description of the frames with the most important classes.
-More detailed information can be found at the following link: NeTEx – Transmodel (https://transmodel-cen.eu/index.php/netex/).
+More detailed information can be found via the following link: NeTEx – Transmodel (https://transmodel-cen.eu/index.php/netex/).

 FrameDefaults